kaisenlinux/terragrunt/docs/_docs/04_reference/config-blocks-and-attributes.md

 - `name` (label): You can define multiple `dependency` blocks in a single terragrunt config.
 As such, each block needs a name to differentiate between the other blocks, which is what the first label of the block is used for.
 You can reference the specific dependency output by the name.
-E.g if you had a block `dependency "vpc"`, you can reference the outputs of this dependency with the expression `dependency.vpc.outputs`.
+E.g if you had a block `dependency "vpc"`, you can reference the outputs and inputs of this dependency with the expressions `dependency.vpc.outputs` and `dependency.vpc.inputs`.
 - `config_path` (attribute): Path to a Terragrunt module (folder with a `terragrunt.hcl` file) that should be included as a dependency in this configuration.
 - `enabled` (attribute): When `false`, excludes the dependency from execution.
 Defaults to `true`.